ForgeRock/openig-devops-guide/kubernetes/sample1/README.md

 # Building the docker image:

 The image requires the base image that you built as part of the docker tutorial.
-If you have not built that image, do so now:
+If you have not built that image yet, do so now:

 ```
 docker build -t forgerock/openig-base ../docker/sample1-base